 An Improvement Plan, which demonstrates council's continual improvement process has been developed as an excel spreadsheet, and is part of the DWMS (key supporting document).
 It includes actions identified through the risk assessment, reviews, audits and incident investigations.
 The actions are assigned to staff members, and if necessary, external contractors/consultants to follow-up.
-The improvement plan is to be reviewed regularly as actions are completed and at least annually when the DWMS Annual Report is compiled.
+The improvement plan is reviewed regularly as required and at least annually when the DWMS Annual Report is compiled.